eatsudev/eatsudev/README.md

 <h1>
   About me
 </h1>
 Hi, My name is Derriel and i'm a college student of Computer Science Majoring at Game Application and Technology.
-I have a passtion and interested in Game Development Industry, Adept at collaborating with cross-functional teams to deliver high-quality games, and passionate about staying updated on industry trends and emerging technologies.
+I have a passion and interested in Game Development Industry, Adept at collaborating with cross-functional teams to deliver high-quality games, and passionate about staying updated on industry trends and emerging technologies.